CSCLuxembourg/vestatech/challenges/Poetry/readme.txt

-Not a red rose nor a satin heart.
+Neither red rose nor satin heart.
-A Friday was the good option.
+For Friday was the chosen option.
-This cunning .js attachment to start.
+Dot js attachments were the start.
-Forget complex need for caution.
+Confusing complex needs for caution.
-Eternal blue tears were soon to impart.
+Eternal blue tears ready to impart.

+Traumatic tales of cyberInsecurity.

-Here my friend.
-No worry - just click me.
+I know you want to - just click me.
-Should you want to - I promise - you won't cry.
+I promise - no tears - I won't cry.
-And too late!
-Feel yourself as a lessee!
-For nothing money or brokers shan't buy.
+Yes, my love, you won't break free.
-The trojan shadows are at the apogee.
+For trojan shadows darken the sky.
+So just don't let those brokers be.

+A little Maryland negative notoriety.

-Not a repository can resist.
+No repository can resist.
-Look!
-All your base!
-Encrypted!
+Your life.
+Encrypted.
-Brace yourself!
-Bitcoins requested!
+Bitcoins requested.
-Just as MalwareTech, search for this Flag.
+Find the Flag.
-As the famous kill switch URL is the nag.
+The kill switch URL is the tag.
-To let you drift free - in this 0 day mist.
+To drift in the 0 day mist...

-300$ worth of Poetry, M. Farcot
+300$ worth of MalwareTech, M. Farcot